 I have always been fascinated with the mysteries of nature; her work flowing, waxing and waning as the seasons change— as the earth evolves, responding and adapting to trial and tribulations.
 I see myself in a mirror image, and as I get older my work molding to more informed and tempered feelings, intellect, passions and introspection.

-I'm also greatly influenced by the Tonalist painters.
-I love the abstract poetry of paint and rendered light-- there is a certain romance to this kind of painting that I find very intriguing.
+I'm most influenced by Tonalism and Contemporary Traditionalism.
+I love the poetry of paint , color, and rendered light-- there is a certain romance and emotion to this kind of painting that I find very intriguing.

-I am a process painter; I am not looking to tell a story with my work, nor do I have a set goal when starting.
-I add and subtract by layers until the composition and color feel balanced.
-This can take hours, days, weeks or months, until I feel satisfied that the piece is finished.
-Painting is, for me, simply the best way to express my visions, thoughts and desires--- hopefully instilling a sense of the largeness and fragility of life, the wondrous mysteries of nature, and the bitersweet beauty of our remembered pasts and the ever changing world around us.
+Painting is, for me, simply the best way to express my visions, emotions, thoughts, and desires--- hopefully instilling in the viewer a sense of the largeness and fragility of life, the wondrous mysteries of nature, and the bittersweet beauty of our remembered pasts and the ever changing world around us.

 I am constantly looking for ways to grow, never satisfied with staying moored to the shore.
 I am influenced by nature, my intellect, and the strong emotional memories of my past; as thoughts are remembered, I endeavor to make sense of life and the world around me, seeking to put the illogical into a cohesive framework.
 This is my mark-making, where I am free to create harmonious orderliness out of chaos that I find so elusive in life--- compelling me to look deeper and to make connections with paths crossed long ago.